 - Annual income

-- Whether you’ve taken out loans on the past three months
+- Whether you’ve taken out a loan or credit card in the past 3 months

 - How much money you have in savings and investment accounts

 Pro tip: Upstart lets you check your eligibility and potential loan terms using a soft credit inquiry that won’t impact your score.
 In a few minutes, see if you prequalify online for a personal loan through Upstart.

 When starting the application process, make sure you have all the required documents gathered and ready to submit.
 This typically includes evidence of tax returns and pay stubs, a government-issued ID, Social Security number, and similar documents.
 With your prior consent, this step will also be when a hard credit check is implemented on your credit report.
 It will lower your score by a few points, so ensure your credit is in the best spot possible beforehand.

 How to get a home improvement loan with bad credit

 If you have poor credit, but your home needs improvements now, there are still ways to secure financing.
 Think about pursuing one of these options: